Mission of St. Clare logo

 Theodore Stratelates

-Theodore Stratelates was a Roman commander of a garrison in Galatia in the fourth century, and a secret Christian in his twenties.
+Theodore Stratelates was a Roman commander of a garrison soldiers stationed in a particular location, originally to guard it. in Galatia in the fourth century, and a secret Christian in his twenties.

 Emperor Licinius invited Theodore to Nicomedia for a celebration in honor of his victories.
 Many golden idols were set about by Licinius for the pagan rites.
 Theodore had them broken, and the pieces were given to the poor.
 He then presented himself as a Christian and urged the emperor to accept the one God.
 Licinius had him executed.
-His relics that are now in Constantinople have produced miracles by his prayers.
+Theodore's relics object or a personal item of religious significance, carefully preserved with an air of veneration as a tangible memorial. that are now in Constantinople have produced miracles by his prayers.
 Theodore is known as the protector of soldiers.

 Zacharias